Cleveland Clinic logo

 A note from Cleveland Clinic

-Your prostate is a small, walnut-shaped organ.
-It’s below your bladder and in front of your rectum.
-Its primary functions are to create fluids in your semen and force semen through your urethra when you ejaculate.
+Your prostate’s main purpose is to create fluids in your semen and force semen through your urethra when you ejaculate.
 Your prostate will likely get larger as you age, which is normal.
-Prostate cancer is the second most common cancer that affects men and people AMAB.
-It’s a good idea to get regular prostate screenings after you turn 50.
-If you notice any symptoms that indicate prostate conditions, talk to your healthcare provider.
+But prostate cancer is the second most common cancer that affects males.
+It’s a good idea to get regular prostate cancer screenings after you turn 50.
+Changes to your peeing habits, blood in your pee or semen, pain in the area or problems getting or keeping an erection may point to problems with your prostate.
+If you notice any changes, reach out to a healthcare provider.

 Medically Reviewed